pablo-lamtenzan/MiniShell/README.md

 typedef struct		s_exec
 {
 	int		fds[3]; // executions fds (fds[0] = STDIN, fds[1] = STDOUT, fds[2] is used to store pipe fds
-	char		fidex_fds; // used only for handle the case where there's at least one pipe and then at least one redirection t_executable	exec; // pointer to the builting or execve (with its arguments) function const char*	execution_path; // execve argument
+	char		handle_dup; // used only for handle the case where there's at least one pipe and then at least one redirection t_executable	exec; // pointer to the builting or execve (with its arguments) function const char*	execution_path; // execve argument
 	int		ac; // number of command arguments